bradchristie/taminations-flutter/assets/c1/scoot_and_plenty.md

 a Quarter Right but the caller can tell them to quarter in a different direction (for example, "Plenty, Outsides Face In", "Left Plenty" (the outsides quarter left),
-"Right Plenty" (the outsides quarter right).
+"Right Plenty" (the outsides quarter right)).

 ## Scoot and Plenty

+Parts: 4

 From a 1/4 Tag: [Scoot Back](../ms/scoot_back.md), then Right Plenty or Left Plenty, depending on the hand with which the Scoot Back was done.
 The outsides can also take a direction, as in "Scoot and Plenty, Outsides Out."

+Note: This call is defined to have 4 parts: the Scoot Back and the 3 parts of Right Plenty or Left Plenty

 ## Left Scoot and Plenty

+Parts: 4

 From a Left-Hand Quarter Tag only:
 (This usage is to be avoided, except when helping the